hanzoai/ROCm/docs/preview/benchmark-docker/rc2/training-maxtext-llama-3.rst

 ***********************************************
-Benchmark Llama 3 pre-training with Megatron-LM
+Benchmark Llama 3 pre-training with MaxText
 ***********************************************

 This page describes how to benchmark Llama 3 8B and 70B pre-training using the